Quixowo/Quixowo/README.md

 ### About me

-- Working on **LLM systems engineering** — agent loops, retrieval, tool design, and evaluation — plus computer vision and applied ML research.
+- Working on **LLM systems engineering** (e.g. agent loops, retrieval, tool design, and evaluation) plus computer vision and applied ML research.
-- Open to **SWE / ML internships** where I can ship real systems and learn from people who've done it at scale — leads welcome.
+- Open to **SWE / ML internships** where I can ship real systems and learn from my peers.

 ---